 Shakshuka is one of those dishes that everyone adds their own touch to.
-I used to love the basic version with just tomatoes and onions, but over the years, my family’s adapted the recipe where we make it with a shredded potato base.
-This shakshouka eggs with tomatoes and potatoes are such a lifesaver for those lazy weekend mornings where you want to have a big indulgent breakfast without putting in the effort.
+I used to love the basic version with just tomatoes and onions, but over the years, my family's adapted the recipe where we make it with a shredded potato hash.
+These shakshouka eggs with potato hash are such a lifesaver for those lazy weekend mornings where you want to have a big indulgent breakfast without putting in the effort.

 - Eggs: Eggs are the star of the show in this dish.
 I prefer my yolks super runny, so I only cook them for a couple of minutes.
 If you like your yolks more fully cooked, you should cover the pan after adding them so they'll steam and fully cook through.